atsaloli/cicd/gitlab-ci/01-setting-up-ci/20-installing-gitlab-ci.md

 ![runner config file](img/gitlab_runner_config_file.png)

-The settings are explained in [Advanced configuration](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/advanced-configuration.md):

 | Setting | Description |
 |---------|-------------|
 | concurrent | Limits how many jobs globally can be run concurrently.
 The most upper limit of jobs using all defined runners.
 0 does not mean unlimited |
 | check_interval | defines in seconds how often to check GitLab for a new builds |

-There are more settings than that, but that's what we start with.
+There are [more settings](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/advanced-configuration.md) than that, but that's what we start with.